-The Group has foreign currency transactions, which denominated mainly in Renminbi ("RMB") which is different from the functional currency of the transacting entity and accordingly, expose the Group to foreign exchange risk.
+The Group's transactions mainly denominated in HK\$ and Renminbi ("RMB") which may be different from the functional currency of the transacting entity, and the Group's assets and liabilities in Mainland China are primarily denominated in RMB.
+Accordingly, the Group is exposed to foreign currency exchange risk.

-At the balance sheet date, if HK\$ had weakened or strengthened by 5% (2021: 5%) against RMB with all other variables held constant, the Group's loss after taxation would have been approximately HK\$15,282,000 lower or higher (2021 profit after taxation: HK\$14,944,000 higher or lower) and other comprehensive income would have been approximately HK\$20,087,000 lower or higher (2021 other comprehensive loss: HK\$21,599,000 higher or lower).
+At the balance sheet date, if HK\$ had weakened or strengthened by 5% (2022: 5%) against RMB with all other variables held constant, the Group's loss after taxation would have been approximately HK\$12,240,000 lower or higher (2022: HK\$15,282,000 lower or higher) and other comprehensive income would have been approximately HK\$20,454,000 lower or higher (2022: HK\$20,087,000 lower or higher).